 This option is ignored unless NRN_ENABLE_PYTHON_DYNAMIC=ON

 Use provided python binary instead of the one found by CMake.
 This must be a full path.
-We generally use-DPYTHON_EXECUTABLE=`which python3.7`
+We generally use-DPYTHON_EXECUTABLE=`which python3.8`

-By default, the neuron module is installed in CMAKE_INSTALL_PREFIX/lib/python.
+Enable installation of the NEURON Python module.
+By default, the NEURON module is installed in CMAKE_INSTALL_PREFIX/lib/python.

 Enable rx3d support

 No longer any reason to turn this off as build time is not significantly increased due to compiling cython generated files with -O0 by default.